AurelioAlfons/PokeSim/README.md

 - Expand to more Pokémon generations
 - Add more move effects + status conditions
-- Save teams (database later)
-- Better UI + animations
+- More UI polish and animation, building on the drag-and-drop Team Builder
 - Multiplayer / PvP mode

 ---